Important Features of the Hague Abduction Convention - Why the Hague Convention Matters

-Conditions to Filing a Hague Application for Return -- What kinds of cases fall under the Hague Abduction Convention
+What kinds of cases fall under the Hague Abduction Convention?

-- The removal or retention of your child is considered wrongful if it was in violation of your custodial rights, and you were exercising them at the time of the removal or retention, or you would have been exercising them but for the removal or retention.
+- The removal or retention of your child is considered wrongful if it was in violation of your custodial rights, and you were exercising those rights at the time of the removal or retention, or you would have been exercising them but for the removal or retention.

-- The Convention must have been in force between the two countries when the wrongful removal or retention occurred (the dates are different for every country); (Note: In many instances, when a country ratifies the Convention, it is not automatically partners with all of the other countries who have ratified the Convention.
-Countries must generally formally accept another county’s accession to the Convention under the terms described in the Convention before a treaty partnership is created.
+- The Convention must have been in force between the two countries when the wrongful removal or retention occurred (the dates are different for every country); (Note: In many instances, when a country accedes to the Convention, it is not automatically partners with all of the other countries who have ratified or acceded to the Convention.
+Countries must accept another county’s accession to the Convention under the terms described in the Convention before a treaty partnership is created.

-- The child is under the age of 16 at the time of filing of the application.
+- The child is under the age of 16.

-Under the Convention, a country may refuse to return an abducted child or grant access to the child if one of the following exceptions apply:
+Under the Convention, a court may deny return of an abducted child if one of the following defenses apply:

-- There is a grave risk that the child would be exposed to physical or psychological harm or otherwise placed in an intolerable situation in his or her country of habitual residence;
+- There is a grave risk that the child’s return would expose the child to physical or psychological harm or otherwise place the child in an intolerable situation;

-- The child objects to being returned and has reached an age and degree of maturity at which the court can take account of the child's views; or
+- The child objects to being returned and has attained an age and degree of maturity at which the court can take account of the child's views; or

-- The return would violate the fundamental principles of human rights and freedoms of the country where the child is being held.
+- The return would violate the fundamental principles of human rights and fundamental freedoms in the country where the child is being held.

 Note: Interpretation of these exceptions varies from country to country.

-Access or visitation: Partners to the Convention also agree to respect the rights of custody and access/visitation from other partner countries.
+Access or visitation: Partners to the Convention also agree to promote the peaceful enjoyment of visitation/access rights of parents in other partner countries.
 You can apply through the Convention to establish or enforce your access/visitation rights to your children living in other partner countries.